WATCH NOW: 'Hamilton' coming to Tanger Center in Greensboro next year. The Broadway sensation has won multiple awards.

 The national tour of "Hamilton" will make its Triad premiere from April 6-24 at the new downtown Tanger Center, Broadway partners Nederlander and Professional Facilities Management announced Tuesday.

-The announcement came from Mayor Nancy Vaughan, Greensboro Coliseum Complex Managing Director Matt Brown, U.S. Rep. Kathy Manning, D-Greensboro, 6th District, and Lynn Singleton, PFM president.
+The announcement came from Mayor Nancy Vaughan, Greensboro Coliseum Complex Managing Director Matt Brown, U.S. Rep. Kathy Manning of Greensboro, and Lynn Singleton, PFM president.

 They gathered outside the Tanger Center as a video clip from "Hamilton" played on the marquee.